linyijun/transformer-vs-lstm-forecasting/README.md

 This repo is to compare Transformer and LSTM on time series forecasting The dataset is generated based on the resource: https://github.com/CVxTz/time_series_forecasting.
 Sample data can be found [HERE](https://drive.google.com/drive/folders/1MfJ8tRGins8WN5pseKwyT4bIXhN1cYBI).

+You can generate your data using the code in the /scripts folder.
+See the sample commands in /bash/generate_data0.sh.

 ### Experiment 1: Transformer VS. LSTM Results: